 SDASM@TUKS is a vibrant Seventh-Day Adventist Church Student Movement dedicated to obeying the command of Jesus Christ to go out into the world to proclaim His message of hope to a weeping and dying world.

-The genesis of Sdasm@Tuks did not start on 9 October 1999.
-The foundation of the work can be traced back to 1997.
-In 1997, several Adventist ladies planted the seed and they included Joyce Matjila, Portia Manyane, Tembeka Ncoca, Lesego Monama, Tshepiso Phaswana and others.
-Led by Joyce Matjila (now Jakavula), they worked tirelessly to start an Adventist fellowship at the University Of Pretoria.
+The foundation of the work that started the church can be traced back to 1997.
+During this year, several ladies, Joyce Matjila, Portia Manyane, Tembeka Ncoca, Lesego Monama, Tshepiso Phaswana and others, worked tirelessly to start an Adventist fellowship at the University of Pretoria.

-For our Sabbath worship we would travel together for worship to the Mamelodi central church.
-We were the just a group of around 5 to 7 students comprised of the ladies mentioned above and now included Takalani Tshivhase, Dr Andries Malebogo Legodi and Dr Nompumelelo Happyworth Obokoh.
+For our Sabbath worship we would travel together for worship to Mamelodi Central Church.
+We were a group of 5 to 7 students comprising of the ladies above, Takalani Tshivhase, Dr. Andries Malebogo Legodi and Dr. Nompumelelo Happyworth Obokoh.